LogtalkDotOrg/logtalk3/manuals/_sources/userman/errors.rst.txt

 Type-checking
 -------------

-One of the most common case where errors may be generated is when type-checking predicate arguments and input data before processing it.
+One of the most common cases where errors may be generated is when type-checking predicate arguments and input data before processing it.
 The standard library includes a :ref:`type <apis:type/0>` object that defines an extensive set of types, together with predicates for validating and checking terms.
-The set of types is user extensible and new types can be defined by adding clauses for the ``type/1`` and ``check/2`` multifile predicates.
+The set of types is user extensible.
+New types can be defined by adding clauses for the ``type/1`` and ``check/2`` multifile predicates.
 For example, assume that we want to be able to check *temperatures* expressed in Celsius, Fahrenheit, or Kelvin scales.
 We